Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Proposed Framework

-where we incorporate the InfoNCE loss on the benign examples with the trade-off parameter $\lambda_{\text{benign}}$.
-Note that we minimize the log-likelihood term w.r.t. $\theta$ to move the batch of adversarial examples closer to the batch of benign examples.
+Specifically, in addition to the adversarial InfoNCE, we incorporate the benign InfoNCE (cf. Eq. (\ref{benign_loss})) on the batch $B$ of benign examples with the trade-off parameter $\lambda_{\text{benign}}$.
+We simultaneously minimize $D_{loss}$ term w.r.t. $\theta$ to move the batch of adversarial examples globally closer to the batch of benign examples.